Studio Universal: History

 The channel was originally launched in Italy in 1998 on satellite television platform Stream TV and continued on SKY Italia from July 31, 2003 to June 1, 2008.
 A carriage dispute led the channel to be replaced by MGM Channel.
 The Studio Universal channel resumed on May 8, 2009, on Premium Gallery, part of pay-television platform Mediaset Premium.

 It was announced in November, 2008 by Steve Patscheck, director of "Universal Networks Latin America", that the channel would be launched in Latin America on February 1, 2010 replacing The Hallmark Channel in the region.
-Studio Universal launched in September 30, 2011 in South Africa and sub-saharan Africa.
+Studio Universal launched in September 30, 2011 in South Africa and sub-Saharan Africa.

 Studio Universal was discontinued in Italy on 31 December 2018.

 In 2023, Studio Universal made its first launch in Southeast Asia thru TAP DMV's over-the-top streaming service Blast TV in the Philippines.

+In 2025 it became available on Cablelink, SkyCable & SkyTV.

+On August 15, 2026, Studio Universal has available on Cignal & SatLite.